-- Connected USB flash drive
+- a.
+Connected USB flash drive

-- NOTE: To download the HP PC Hardware Diagnostics UEFI tool to a USB flash drive, see Downloading the latest HP PC Hardware Diagnostics UEFI version on page 46.
+- NOTE: To download the HP PC Hardware Diagnostics UEFI tool to a USB flash drive, see Downloading the latest HP PC Hardware Diagnostics UEFI version on page 47.

-- Hard drive b.
+- b.
+Hard drive

-- BIOS c.
+- c.
+BIOS

-- When the diagnostic tool opens, select a language, select the type of diagnostic test you want to run, and then follow the on-screen instructions.
+- 3. When the diagnostic tool opens, select a language, select the type of diagnostic test you want to run, and then follow the on-screen instructions.